eth-educators/eth-docker-docs/website/docs/Usage/BeforeYouStart.md

 7. A baseline set of Grafana dashboards are included.
 Feel free to add more, or submit a PR with your favorite dashboards.
 8. Configure your system to automatically prune Geth (optional)

 > The documentation does not show `sudo` for docker commands.
 If your user is not part of the `docker` group, you will need `sudo`.
 For example, `sudo docker ps` instead of just `docker ps`.
-This guide will shows you how to add your user account to the `docker` group in an upcoming step.
+This guide shows you how to add your user account to the `docker` group in step 2.